Information Loss in Generalized Symmetry Breaking: Acknowledgements

 \section{Acknowledgements}

 We thank Marina Huerta, Horacio Casini, and Javier M. Mag\'an for the stimulating discussions and their kind invitation to participate in the workshop \emph{“Anomalies, Topology and Quantum Information in Field Theory and Condensed Matter Physics”} (ICTP-SAIFR, São Paulo, Brazil, June 16–27, 2025).

-J.M.-V. thanks the financial support of Spanish MINECO grant PID2024-155685NB-C22 and Fundaci\'on S\'eneca de la Regi\'on de Murcia FSRM/10.13039/100007801(22581/PI/24).
+\paragraph{Funding information} J.M.-V. thanks the financial support of Spanish MINECO grant PID2024-155685NB-C22 and Fundaci\'on S\'eneca de la Regi\'on de Murcia FSRM/10.13039/100007801 (22581/PI/24).
 G.S. and H-C.Z. acknowledge financial support from the Spanish MINECO grant PID2021-127726NB-I00, the CSIC Research Platform on Quantum Technologies PTI-001 and the QUANTUM ENIA project Quantum Spain funded through the RTRP-Next Generation program under the framework of the Digital Spain 2026 Agenda.
+H.-C.Z. acknowledges support by an appointment to the Young Scientist Training (YST) Program at Asia Pacific Center for Theoretical Physics (APCTP) through the Science and Technology Promotion Fund and Lottery Fund of the Korean Government, and support by the Korean Local Governments - Gyeongsangbuk-do Province and Pohang City.